wisemuffin/nsw-doe-data-stack-in-a-box/README.md

 - dagster data quality - asset checks for partitions not supported yet

 🔙🪵backlog
+- change all gif to be NSW based
 - dont have a great way to check schema of incoming data. e.g. dlthub would be a geat framework to use for this.
 - local reporting (evidence)
 - limitation, when dbt model fails all downstream fails (i.e. if have depency on any other dbt table).
 To investigate.